Cjreynol/PyTimer/README.md

 New in 1.2, clicking on the time itself brings up a window to enter a time to set the stopwatch to.
 This is intended to help with recovering from a crash or accidental closing of the application.

+**Note:** To avoid race condition bugs, clicking on the time to set it does stop the stopwatch.

 ## Building from source